Skip to content

 raise CloudPathFileNotFoundError(

-f"File opened for read or append, but it does not exist on cloud: {self}"
+f"File opened for read, but it does not exist on cloud: {self}"

 )